Indatus/gopher/README.md

 ### Amazon S3 Setup

 Twilio requires an XML script located at a public URL for each call it makes.
 The script at this URL tells Twilio what to do once the call is answered.
-Callbot is configured to push your scripts up to an Amazon S3 bucket out of the box.
+Gopher is configured to push your scripts up to an Amazon S3 bucket out of the box.

 1. Signup for an [Amazon S3](https://console.aws.amazon.com/s3/) account.
 2. Create a bucket and give Everyone "View" permissions in the S3 console.